 <add name="ActiveDirectoryProviderConnection" connectionString="LDAP://ServerURL/DC=domain,DC=COM"/>

-In this example we use the attribute attributeMapUsername="sAMAccountName" to authenticate users using the Windows Logon Name, so you can switch the type of user name changing this attribute value.
-Is very important to keep in consideration that if you change this value after you had assigned any access right permission ALL the profile information with the users’ specific security configuration will be deleted.
+In this example we use the attribute attributeMapUsername="sAMAccountName" to authenticate users using the Windows Logon Name, so you can switch the type of username changing this attribute value.
+It is very important to consider that if you change this value after you had assigned any access right permission, ALL the profile information with the users’ specific security configuration will be deleted.